acend/quarkus-techlab/content/en/docs/02.0/23_fault-tolerance.md

 ```

 We have seen that we can increase resilience in our microservices without touching the business logic at all.
-You can try to make your application more fault tolerant and commit your changes whenever you're ready to move on!
+You can try to make your application more fault-tolerant and commit your changes whenever you're ready to move on!